Ex-Alta 1 [University of Alberta]

 The Ex-Alta 1 Satellite has the following science objectives:

-The satellites of the QB50 constellation will be launched to the ISS in mid 2016, from where they will be deployed.
+The satellites of the QB50 constellation were launched to the ISS in mid 2016, from where the satellite was deployed on 26 May 2017.

 |Type / Application:||Technology, thermospheric research|